Courtney Love

 Courtney Love in her youth

-After turning 40, Courtney fell into depression, attempted suicide, and entered rehab.
-In 2007, after several more attempts to get her life together, she finally managed to overcome her addiction.
-According to Courtney, she has been "clean" since then—no more illegal substances in her life.
+After hitting 40, Courtney spiraled into depression, attempted suicide, and checked into rehab.
+In 2007, after multiple attempts to get her life together, she finally beat her addiction.
+According to Courtney, she's been "clean" ever since—no more illegal substances.

-In 2009, the artist tried to revive Hole and recorded the album "Nobody’s Daughter," but Courtney was disappointed once again: fans preferred listening to their earlier albums and were not impressed by the new songs.
-Love performed solo for a while, occasionally stating that she was working on new songs and albums.
+In 2009, Love attempted to revive Hole with the album "Nobody's Daughter," but faced disappointment once again when fans gravitated toward their earlier work and showed little enthusiasm for the new material.
+Love went solo for a period, occasionally teasing that she was crafting new songs and albums.

 Hole - Nobody's Daughter (live 2010)

-In 2015, Courtney Love went on tour with Lana Del Rey, and a year later, she introduced her clothing collection "Love, Courtney."
+In 2015, Courtney Love toured with Lana Del Rey, and a year later launched her clothing line "Love, Courtney."

 Courtney Love and Lana Del Rey